smasongarrison/AutoHotKey_Scripts/Compile/output.txt

 ::one in the same::one and the same
 ::on accident::by accident
 ::case and point::case in point
-::got another thing coming::got another think coming
+;::got another thing coming::got another think coming
 ::wreck havoc::wreak havoc
 ::could care less::could not care less
 ::try and::try to
 ::supposably::supposedly
-::transexual::transgender
+;::transexual::transgender
-::tranny::transgender
+;::tranny::transgender
-::colored people::people of color
+;::colored people::people of color
-::illegal alien::undocumented
+;::illegal alien::undocumented
-::colored person::person of color
+;::colored person::person of color
 ::quasijudicial::quasi-judicial
 ::poly-graph::polygraph
 ;::Manhattan-henge::Manhattanhenge